Brew Method

 The machine heats water and sends it through a spray head or showerhead into a basket of ground coffee.
 The water dissolves flavor compounds, passes through a paper or permanent filter, and collects below.

-Drip Coffee Ratio By Batch Size
+Drip Coffee Ratio by Batch Size

 The easiest upgrade is measuring once.
 Many scoops are not the same size, and many coffee maker cup markings are not real 8-ounce cups.
 Use the water weight if possible.